Table of Contents

 - Discipline and Spirit Violations

-All captains must read and understand these Regulations and the Rules of Ultimate (including VUL exceptions and additions).
-A solid understanding of these guidelines will enable captains to avoid disputes and help ensure their team has the most fun possible.
+All captains must abide by these Regulations and the Rules of Ultimate (including VUL Exceptions & Additions).
+A solid understanding of these guidelines will enable captains to avoid problems and help ensure their team has the most fun possible!

 Spirit of the Game is a fundamental part of ultimate, and a guiding principle for the VUL as a whole.

 Captains must ensure that all of their players have added to their team's roster.
-That means the players have created a website account and agreed to the Consent Agreements when joining the roster.
+This ensures they have completed the Consent Agreements.
 Players who have not completed the Consent Agreements are a) not eligible for league play, b) not covered by any of the VUL's accident or liability insurance, and c) in no way the responsibility of the Vancouver Ultimate League Society.

 We cooperate with our field providers to ensure the continued use of their facilities.
 Please help the VUL maintain its high community standing by following these guidelines for field usage.
 In summary, leave no trace: